-The Kings parade finishes at Avinguda de Rius i Taulat at Magic Fountain where the Magic Fountain music and light show will be part of the parade finale.
+The Kings parade finishes on Av.
+Reina Maria Cristina where the Magic Fountain music and light show will be part of the parade finale.
+MAP LINK

 About Three Kings - Reyes traditions

-Children are also welcome to visit the Kings of Orients’ toy factory and warehouse at the Fàbrica de Creació Fabra i Coats in the Sant Andreu district of Barcelona.
-The factory opens its doors for Christmas so that visitors can see the toy warehouse where toys are made and stored before being delivered by the Three Kings on the night of 5th January.
+Children are also welcome to visit the Kings of Orients’ toy factory and warehouse at the Fàbrica de Creació Fabra i Coats (from 28 December 2016 - 4th January 2017) in the Sant Andreu district of Barcelona.
+The Fabra i Coats factory opens its doors for Christmas, so that visitors can see the toy warehouse where toys are made and stored before being delivered by the Three Kings on the night of 5th January.

-The day after the parade on the 6th January it is a public holiday in Spain and this is the biggest Christmas gift giving day in Barcelona and Spain when the children open their presents.
-On 6th the family enjoy a sweetbread cake called "Tortell de Reis" or kings cake in Catalan language, and in Spanish called "Roscón de Reyes" which means the Kings' Ring.
+The day after the Kings' parade on the 6th January it is a public holiday in Spain and this is the biggest Christmas gift giving day in Barcelona and Spain and the day that the children open their presents.
+On 6th January the family enjoy a sweetbread Kings cake called "Tortell de Reis" in Catalan language and in Spanish language called "Roscón de Reyes" which means the Kings' ring.
 Inside the roscon cake bakers hide a tiny toy or trinket and a fava bean.
 The person who finds the toy is King or Queen of the feast and the person who gets the fava bean has to buy the Tortell de Reis cake the following year.

 About Barcelona Kings Parade

-There are around 18 local Christmas Kings parades in different districts of Barcelona on 5th January and you can find them all on the Barcelona city Christmas website.
-An estimated 500,000 people go to see the biggest parade in Barcelona called "Cabalgata de Reyes Magos. " This is a three hour parade with a convoy of around 12 parade floats - called carrozas - which stretches almost one kilometre in total along a 5km route through the centre of Barcelona also passing by Plaza Catalunya.
+There are around 18 local Christmas Kings parades in different districts of Barcelona on 5th January and you can find them all on the Barcelona Christmas website.
+An estimated 500,000 people go to see the biggest parade in Barcelona which is called "Cabalgata de Reyes Magos".
+This is a three hour parade with a convoy of around 12 parade floats - called carrozas - which stretches almost one kilometre in total along a 5km route through the centre of Barcelona also passing by Plaza Catalunya.

-For well behaved children around 4 tons of gluten free caramels are thrown from three lorries, so bring a bag if you have been good in 2013.
+For well behaved children around 4 tons of gluten free caramels are thrown from three lorries.
 Small children can give the Kings pages their Christmas letters and also hand in their pacifiers or dummies - called xumets in Catalan - to the Kings' Xumeters - the dummie collectors.
 Leading the parade are "Els llancers de la Guàrdia Reial" The Royal Guard Lancers on horseback.